ObjectModules/deploy/Mapping.md

 ##Settlement

 See the mapping of the routines, you may count that number of elements is also _four (4)_, same as the number of the required mapping when a factor is spreaded.

-In our concept, when four mappings is going to return to its original four elements, we call it as _a settlement_.
+In our concept, when four (4) mappings is going to return to its original of four (4) elements, we call it as _a settlement_.

 So here in our case, whatever you have done as long as you follow the concept, all will back to the original process.